Ashwood, Melbourne, Australia (2010–11); Washington, DC, United States (2021–22)

-I propose that volume data should be stored, retrieved, processed, and visualized in a “top-down” manner, using pyramid encoding (mipmapping), exploiting the remarkable properties of the “magic kernel” resampling method.
-The same kernel can also be used to upsample and downsample in the temporal direction for time-varying datasets.
+I propose that volume data should be stored, retrieved, processed, and visualized in a “top-down” manner, using pyramid encoding (mipmapping), exploiting the state-of-the-art Magic Kernel Sharp resizing algorithm.
+The same method can also be used to upsample and downsample in the temporal direction for time-varying datasets.

 Most volume data is handled in a “bottom-up” manner, namely, the voxel data at the full captured or computed resolution is considered to be the primary data, and multi-resolution pyramids—where they are used at all—are generally derived from this primary data in an extra processing step, for the purposes of more rapid visualization through progressive refinement.

-In recent years I have successfully applied this “top-down” philosophy to two-dimensional images (see here).
+Since 2006 I have successfully applied this “top-down” philosophy to two-dimensional images (dubbed JPEG-Clear).
 In this paper I show its generalization to three-dimensional volume data.

-In the following example I have made use of the Drishti volume rendering application, and a sample scan of a stag beetle, 494 x 832 x 832 voxels of byte-valued data (326 MiB uncompressed, or 12.6 MiB when compressed with gzip):
+In the following example I have made use of the Drishti volume rendering application, and a sample scan of a stag beetle, 494 x 832 x 832 voxels of byte-valued data (342 MB uncompressed, or 13.3 MB when compressed with gzip; the data is included at the bottom of this page):

-Downsampling this volume data once (by a factor of two in each direction) using the magic kernel yields the following 247 x 416 x 416 representation (40.8 MiB uncompressed, 1.8 MiB compressed):
+Downsampling this volume data once (by a factor of two in each direction) using Magic Kernel Sharp yields the following 247 x 416 x 416 representation (42.7 MB uncompressed, 1.82 MB compressed):

-Downsampling again yields the following 124 x 208 x 208 (note that dimensions are rounded up when they are halved) representation (5.2 MiB uncompressed, 267 KiB compressed):
+Downsampling again yields the following 124 x 208 x 208 (note that dimensions are rounded up when they are halved) representation (5.36 MB uncompressed, 256 KB compressed):

-Despite only having 1/64 of the data of the original representation (or 1/48 in compressed form), this representation is still useful.
-Downsampling again yields the following 62 x 104 x 104 representation (655 KiB uncompressed, 42 KiB compressed):
+Despite only having 1/64 of the data of the original representation (or 1/52 in compressed form), this representation is still useful.
+Downsampling again yields the following 62 x 104 x 104 representation (671 KB uncompressed, 40.4 KB compressed):

-At only 1/512 of the data of the original representation (1/315 compressed), this approximation is arguably still useful.
-Downsampling again yields the following 31 x 52 x 52 representation (82 KiB uncompressed, 7.4 KiB compressed):
+At only 1/512 of the data of the original representation (1/329 compressed), this approximation is arguably still useful.
+Downsampling again yields the following 31 x 52 x 52 representation (83.8 KB uncompressed, 6.75 KB compressed):

 This is arguably useful as a low-resolution representation.
-A further downsampling, to the following 16 x 26 x 26 representation (11 KiB uncompressed, 1.6 KiB compressed), pushes the usefulness of the downsampled representation to its practical limit:
+A further downsampling, to the following 16 x 26 x 26 representation (10.8 KB uncompressed, 1.32 KB compressed), pushes the usefulness of the downsampled representation to its practical limit:

-(Interestingly, the same scale of dimensions proves to be the minimum useful representation in the two-dimensional case: see here).
-Pushing it one more level, to the following 8 x 13 x 13 representation (1.4 KiB uncompressed, 381 bytes compressed), yields an object too amorphous for the renderer to generate any useful visual representation (arguably a reasonable limitation, for only 381 bytes of actual information):
+Pushing it one more level, to the following 8 x 13 x 13 representation (1.37 KB uncompressed, 330 bytes compressed), yields an object too amorphous for the renderer to generate any useful visual representation (arguably a reasonable limitation, for only 330 bytes of actual information):

 The example above suggests that it may be useful for a visualization tool to generate the lower-resolution magic kernel representations of an object after loading in the full-resolution dataset.
 However, pyramid encoding (mipmapping) allows us to turn this multi-resolution pyramid upside-down (or right side up, one could argue): a visualization tool can not only get these approximations essentially for free, but moreover can access them without needing to access the full-resolution dataset at all.